Striking auto workers and Detroit companies appear to make progress in contract talks

 So far the union has avoided strikes at large pickup truck and SUV factories, vehicles that are responsible for much of the automakers’ profits.

 The union has about 146,000 members at all three companies combined.
 The targeted strike strategy helps to preserve the UAW’s strike fund, which was $825 million before the strikes began on Sept.
-15.
+15. GM and Ford have laid off just over 3,100 UAW workers at plants not covered by the strikes.
+Those workers will get union strike pay of $500 per week.

+The UAW contends the companies have made billions of dollars in profits during the past decade and raised CEO pay, so they can afford to boost workers’ wages.
+The union is seeking 36% general wage increases over four years as well as a return of cost-of-living increases, a 32-hour week with 40 hours of pay, the restoration of traditional defined-benefit pensions for new hires, among other benefits.

+It also wants to represent workers at 10 joint venture electric vehicle battery factories in the U.S. that have been proposed by the companies.